 Beneficial Ownership (BO) policies are applied differently to the NPO sector across the globe.
-Where NPOs are required to report on BO information (information on those directing the organisation) and include such information in BO registers (as is the case in the EU) this often creates duplication of reporting efforts since such information is already at the disposal of supervisory authorities and/or available in company registers.
+Where NPOs are required to report on BO information (information on those directing the organisation) and include such information in BO registers (as is the case in the EU) this often creates duplication of reporting efforts since such information is already at the disposal of supervisory authorities or even respective company registers.